enlighten2/enlighten2.github.io/tutorial1.md

 Alternatively, xyz coordinates may be provided manually or taken from a selected atom.
 We will leave all the options as default.

-You can now click RUN PREP.
+You can now click *Run PREP*.

-RUN PREP may take a couple of minutes to complete. it will take longer if you run Enlighten for the first time, because Docker has to fetch the Enlighten image first.
+*Run PREP* may take a couple of minutes to complete.
+It will take longer if you run Enlighten for the first time, because Docker has to fetch the *Enlighten2* image first (this will download and install the required utilities from [AmberTools19](http://ambermd.org/AmberTools.php)).
 Please wait until the terminal window disappears.

 > **NB**: When using Docker Toolbox an error message starting with "mesg: ttyname failed..." might appear in the terminal.
 This message can be safely